katahiromz/ImeStudy/README.md

 TSF stands for "Text Services Framework".
 TSF appears on Windows XP and later.
-It has many other names, such as "Text Framework", "Text Services" etc.
+It has many other names, such as "Text Framework", "Text Services", "Text Frame Service" etc.
 TSF is an empowered framework over IMM32.
 TSF has COM (Component Object Model)-based design.